pivotal/docs-tap/scst-policy/configuring.hbs.md

             subjectRegExp: .*kubernetes.io/namespaces/default/serviceaccounts/default
 ```

-The authorities are evaluated using the "any of" operator to admit container
+The authorities are evaluated using the `any of` operator to admit container
 images.
 For each pod, the Policy Controller iterates over the list of containers
 and init containers.
 For every policy that matches against the images, they must
 each have at least one valid signature obtained using the authorities specified.